razgarabedi/imagedropify/README.md

 # For /var/www/imagedrop and /var/www/imagedrop/public, ensure group or other 'x' is set,
 # or that www-data/nginx is in node_user's group (if not using ACLs for this level).
 # With ACLs, the specific setfacl for www-data:rx on public/uploads handles deeper traversal for Nginx.
-# If not using ACLs extensively, you might need something like:
+# If not using ACLs extensively for the project root:
-# sudo chmod g+x /var/www/imagedrop
+# sudo chmod g+x /var/www/imagedrop # If Nginx user is in the same group as node_user
-# sudo chmod g+x /var/www/imagedrop/public
+# sudo chmod o+x /var/www/imagedrop # Or, if Nginx user is 'other'
-# (And ensure www-data/nginx is in node_user's group)

 # Verify (example for ACL method, replace www-data with nginx if on CentOS):
 # getfacl /var/www/imagedrop/public/uploads